Cosmin1907/tic-tac-toe/README.md

 - **Info Modals**

 Their purpose is to provide information to the player when needed, without disrupting the game.
-Additionally, the gem modal also facilitates resetting the game to its initial state through a replay button.
+Additionally, the game modal also facilitates resetting the game to its initial state through a replay button.

 ![Modal1](assets/images/winmodal.PNG)